 Six key steps can be taken in-house or through IT outsourcing (ITO) to create a lower-cost, streamlined IT environment.

 Quick ways to simplify IT

-Data center exit
+Data centre exit

 The introduction of intelligent automation may be the top priority for accelerating application deployment.
 As-a-service solutions can meet immediate needs for improving resiliency through better backup and disaster recovery.
-That’s why it’s crucial to conduct a thorough assessment of the current environment and develop an overall plan for simplification and optimization.
+That’s why it’s crucial to conduct a thorough assessment of the current environment and develop an overall plan for simplification and optimisation.